 Enclosure: The size and type of enclosure you mount your subwoofer into will have a huge impact on the overall sound quality.

 A ported enclosure ensures optimal airflow while maximizing the volume output and using less power.
 A sealed enclosure produces a tighter, more precise sound but achieving the optimal volume will require more power.
+A selaed enclosure could provide more powerful bass.
 Both are suitable options, and what is best for you will come down to personal preference.

 Power output: As we have discussed, all subwoofers will have an RMS (continuous) and peak power rating.
 The RMS is the more accurate representation of a subwoofer’s power, as it will tell you how much your subwoofer can handle continuously.